 The Performatist: A Definition

-The definition of a Performatist, as used here, extends from the idea that Performativity is the effect of language on people, and by extension, the world.
+The definition of a Performatist, as used here, extends from the idea that Performativity is the effect of language and social norms on people, and by extension, the world.
 As Jillian R. Cavanaugh explains in her short essay Performativity in Oxford Bibliographies 1, the concept of performative language was first described by the philosopher John L. Austin who in his work titled “How To Do Things With Words”2 said that there was a difference between language that describes the world (constative language), and language that does something in the world (performative language).
 Teaching, for example, is considered a performative act.
-Race, gender and ritual acts are also considered performative.
+Race, gender and ritual acts are also considered performative insofar as culture and society dictate human behaviour.

 Cavanaugh cites Judith Butler's adaptation of the concept of performatism to gender 3.
 Butler says performativity is the process whereby through performative speech, the subject, forms its gender.
 The words of parents and the broader social order have the power to create that which they describe i.e. male, female or otherwise.
 As Butler notes; “There is no gender identity behind the expressions of gender; …identity is performatively constituted by the very ‘expressions' that are said to be its results.”